sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-data-types-2/README.md

 }
 ```

-While still being able to access individual items:

 Individual items are accessed by their position in the array, which is called an index.
-Counter-intuitively, indexes start at 0.
+Counter-intuitively, indexes start at 0 rather than 1:

 ```js
 console.log(name[0]) // Prints "Alice"